-Why would you want to optimise for long tail keywords?
+Why would you want to optimize for long tail keywords?

 So instead of targeting the page for a trophy keyword like ‘gym’, you may want to target the page for a niche phrase like `women’s gym eastern suburbs Sydney’ or ‘personal trainer women’s gym eastern suburbs Sydney’ and be in the running (pun intended) to obtain traffic from long tail keywords combinations.

 Highly specific multi-word phrases tend to be far easier to rank well for than more generic single keyword or double keyword phrases.
 However, the traffic will be better targeted as people who search with long tail keywords are far more likely to become buyers.
 Remember, the end goal of SEO is not to increase traffic but to increase your number of conversions.

 What are the key steps to optimizing your pages for long tail keywords?